yunliangchen/auc-fer/README.md

 # AU-Calibrated Facial Expression Recognition (AUC-FER)

-This repo contains code accompanying the paper, 	[Understanding and Mitigating Annotation Bias in Facial Expression Recognition (Chen and Joo, ICCV 2021)](https://arxiv.org/abs/2108.08504).
+This repo contains the code accompanying the paper, [Understanding and Mitigating Annotation Bias in Facial Expression Recognition (Chen and Joo, ICCV 2021)](https://arxiv.org/abs/2108.08504).

 ## Code Navigation
-- `annotation_bias_evaluation` folder contains the code that calculates the annotation bias across gender, age, and race and plots the figures in the paper and the appendix
+- `annotation_bias_evaluation` folder contains the code that calculates the annotation bias across gender, age, and race and plots the figures in the paper and the appendix.
 -  `auc_fer` folder contains the code for AUC-FER and various baseline methods shown in Table 4 of the paper.

 ## Dataset Used